Fantoni0/ara2/README.md

 ```

 ## Future Improvements
-- Add check to ensure the setup finalized properly.
+- Add check to ensure the setup finalized properly and all parties are operating correctly.
 - Change patterns so that every conversation has a unique socket.
+- Replace ZMQ sockets with websockets.
 - Encrypt communications.

 ## Citation